NOW AVAILABLE

 Title: 23) I. N. Hagan Residence, Kentuk Knob, Chalkhill, Penn., Interior Circa 1964 (1954 - S.377).

 Description: View of dining room chair.
-Designed by Frank Lloyd Wright in 1954.
 Text on sleeve: "Wright, F. L. - Hagan House, 7-3.
 I. N. Hagan House.
 Gen view, dining room chair.
 Chalkhill, PA, USA, 1954.
 Wright, Frank Lloyd: architect."
 Acquired from the archives of the University of Virginia.

 Size: 35mm Color slide, sandwiched between glass, plastic mount.